The Mayflower Line

 Trains go onwards to the next stop of Harwich International, which is a focused interchange for ferries and large cruise ships making their way around the world.
 There are even occasional non-stop trains to Harwich International from London Liverpool Street.
 The branch line then takes travellers to next stop of Dovercourt, a small busy town with a regular Friday Market, and a short walk to the sea front.

 The final stop is Harwich Town where you can wander down to the pier and watch the boats and catch the ferry www.harwichharbourferry.com which takes you across to Felixstowe or Shotley.
-For more information about Historic Harwich and Dovercourt please download the Tourist Guide below.
-Or visit www.historicharwich.co.uk.
+For more information about Historic Harwich and Dovercourt you can visit click here to visit their website.

 Explore experience and enjoy days on the Mayflower Line